-A | Interchanges should exhibit a compact design and include dense landscaping in open areas to create a transition from the transportation corridor to the community environment.
+B/Interchanges should exhibit a compact design and include dense landscaping in median areas to create a transition from the transportation corridor to the community environment.

-B | Community circulation must be considered at the onset of interchange design to ensure the creation of comfortable pedestrian spaces.
+C/Community circulation must be considered at the onset of interchange design to ensure the creation of comfortable pedestrian spaces.